jrpaige/Solar/README.md

 ### <center><u>TIME SERIES PREPARATION</u></center>

-Data is best when X variables(predictors) are independent and un-correlated.
+X-variables(predictors) should be independent and un-correlated.

 #### SEASONALITY & TREND
 Data did not show any signs of <u>seasonality</u> or <u>trends</u>. <br>
 However, data was not initially <u>stationary</u>.

  #### STATIONARITY
 Ensuring a series is stationary makes the forecasts more reliable.
-Within this data, <u>stationarity</u> had to be achieved by taking the difference in change from one week to the next, aka <u>differencing</u> the data. <u>Differencing</u> can help stabilize the mean of a time series by removing changes in the level of a time series, and therefore eliminating (or reducing) any <u>trend</u> and <u>seasonality</u>.
+Within this data, <u>stationarity</u> had to be achieved by taking the change in cost_per_watt from one week to the next, aka <u>differencing</u> the data. <u>Differencing</u> can help stabilize the mean of a time series by removing changes in the level of a time series, and therefore eliminating (or reducing) any <u>trend</u> and <u>seasonality</u>.

+Tests for stationarity: Adf Test, KPSS test, PP test

 ### <center><u>REGRESSION MODELS</u></center>
 Regression was used as a means to reference how ARIMA was performing on the data when compared to basic regressors.
 Inititially, six types of regressors were used: